zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Our dialogue begins with Jonas asking Crystal, “How 's your new job?”
 Crystal says, “It's not a job exactly.
 It's an internship.”
 When we say something isn't “exactly this” or “exactly that,” we’re saying that  it doesn't quite meet the full definition of whatever it is that we are trying to describe it as.
 Sometimes, we even use it with a little bit of sarcasm, trying to  make a joke: “Exercise isn't exactly fun, but it's good for your body.”
 Here, it 's being used more in the sense that the word that Jonas uses is not precisely or c ompletely correct.
 Jonas asked Crystal how her new job is, and Crystal says, “It's  not a job exactly.”
 That means it doesn't meet the definition of a job.

 Instead, she says, “It's an internship.”
 An “intern ship” (internship) is a temporary position, typically in a business or an organizatio n, usually one that you don't get paid for.
-The purpose of internships is to give peo ple who don't have a lot of experience, especially students in college, a way o f learning more about the area that interests them, the kind of business that inte rests them.
+The purpose of internships is to give peo ple who don't have a lot of experience, especially students in college, a way of learning more about the area that interests them, the kind of business that inte rests them.
 Internships are very popular for college students and for those who rece ntly graduated from college.

 Jonas says, “Oh, so you're working as somebody’s la ckey and getting paid a pittance.”
 A “lackey” (lackey) is an older term for  a servant, someone who performs tasks for another person, usually things t hat aren’t very difficult or that don't require a lot of intelligence.
 A “lackey” is always someone who works for another person.
 It's definitely an insulting term.
 “To get paid a pittance” (pittance) is to receive a very small amount of money.
 A “pitt ance” is a very small amount of something, almost nothing.
 We often use that when t alking about how much someone gets paid or how much money they got from a  certain activity.
 If it's a very small amount, we might call it a pittance.